 Redbeard Brewing Company

 Shenandoah Valley Brewing Company

 Staunton Farmers’ Market is open on Saturdays from 7 am-12 pm to socially distancing, mask-wearing foot traffic.
-Customers are asked not to linger, but can purchase items directly from vendors’ stands.
+Customers are asked not to linger but can purchase items directly from vendors’ stands.
 Items may also be preordered.
 Please leave pets at home.

-Woodrow Wilson Presidential Library and Museum is for open for self-guided tours of the museum.
-Pre-registration is required and time tickets are available every have hour starting at 10 am, Monday-Saturday and 12 pm on Sundays.
+Woodrow Wilson Presidential Library and Museum is open for self-guided tours of the museum.
+Pre-registration is required and time tickets are available every half hour starting at 10 am, Monday-Saturday and 12 pm on Sundays.
 Your ticket comes with a virtual tour of Wilson’s birthplace.
 Masks are required when inside museum buildings.

 The following attractions remain closed:

 In lieu of live events, many of our events and festivals are going virtual.
 Check out these alternative options: